LawnchairLauncher/lawnicons/CONTRIBUTING.md

 ### How to find application components

 An application component is a record consisting of a package and an activity, separated by /.
-Components allow you to link icons and applications.
+Application omponents allow you to link icons and applications.

 Sample (Lawnicons)
 package: `app.lawnchair.lawnicons`